Official websites use .gov

 Transportation

-• ADA-PARC: website with a collection of public data sets on the status of people with disabilities at the national, state, county, and city levels in three main areas: community living, community participation, and work & economics
+• ADA-PARC— Website with a collection of public data sets on the status of people with disabilities at the national, state, county, and city levels in three main areas: community living, community participation, and work & economics

-• Coordinating Council on Access and Mobility (CCAM): federal interagency council that works to coordinate funding and provide expertise on human services transportation for three priority populations: people with disabilities, older adults, and individuals of low income
+• Coordinating Council on Access and Mobility (CCAM)— Federal interagency council that works to coordinate funding and provide expertise on human services transportation for three priority populations: people with disabilities, older adults, and individuals of low income

-• National Aging and Disability Transportation Center (NADTC): national technical assistance program that promotes the availability and accessibility of transportation service options for older adults, people with disabilities and caregivers
+• National Aging and Disability Transportation Center (NADTC)— National technical assistance program that promotes the availability and accessibility of transportation service options for older adults, people with disabilities, and caregivers

-• National Center for Applied Transit Technology (N-CATT): a technical assistance center to provide small-urban, rural, and tribal transit agencies with practical, replicable resources that help them apply technological solutions and innovations
+• National Center for Applied Transit Technology (N-CATT)— A technical assistance center to provide small-urban, rural, and tribal transit agencies with practical, replicable resources that help them apply technological solutions and innovations

-• National Center for Mobility Management (NCMM): a national technical assistance center to promote customer-centered mobility strategies that advance good health, economic vitality, self-sufficiency, and community
+• National Center for Mobility Management (NCMM)— A national technical assistance center to promote customer-centered mobility strategies that advance good health, economic vitality, self-sufficiency, and community

-• Shared-Use Mobility Center: an organization dedicated to achieving equitable, affordable, and environmentally sound mobility across the U.S. through the efficient sharing of transportation assets
+• Shared-Use Mobility Center— An organization dedicated to achieving equitable, affordable, and environmentally sound mobility across the U.S. through the efficient sharing of transportation assets

-• Transportation Technical Assistance Coordination Library (TACL): a platform for access and findability of rural and tribal transit coordination resources across a diverse range of transportation technical assistance centers and the Federal Transit Administration (FTA)
+• Transportation Technical Assistance Coordination Library (TACL)— A platform for access and findability of rural and tribal transit coordination resources across a diverse range of transportation technical assistance centers and the Federal Transit Administration (FTA)

-Last modified on 04/02/2024
+Last modified on 12/03/2024

 Back to Top